aschmidt75/ipvsctl/doc/README.md

 # ipvsctl - User Documentation

+## Setting up a playground

+- [multipass-playground](playground-multipass.md) shows how to use multipass to set up a vm and run tests etc.

 ## Command Reference and Examples

 - [get](get.md) is used to retrieve the current active configuration